deniz-oezdemir/Transcendence/matchmaking/README.md

 - create functionality to join an existing match via websocket - done
 - implement logic that a user can only join a match if he is not already in a match - done

-4. Switch from Sqllite to postgres - done
+4. Switch from Sqlite to Postgres. - done

-5. tbd
+5. Add REST API for Game Engine Service.

 ## Testing